dfiedlerx/dfiedlerx/README.md

 - 🔭 I’m currently working on Boticario in Brazil
 - 🌱 I’m currently learning React, Flutter and Angular in frontend and about nodeJs, PHP and Java in Backend
 - 👯 I’m looking to collaborate on social or distuptive projects
-- 🤔 I’m looking for help with a new company
+- 🤔 I’m looking for help with a new own company
 - 💬 Ask me about everything
 - 📫 How to reach me: [Email](danielfiedler_@hotmail.com)